nanog75/hackathon/_wkinstructions/2019-02-01-quick-look-at-model-driven-telemetry-on-ios-xr.md

 # Setting up a Telemetry Client/Collector

-As a precursor to the rest of the labs in this module, let's consider the options available to set up a Telemetry client/collector that can receive Streaming data from the router.
+Let's consider the options available to set up a Telemetry client/collector that can receive Streaming data from the router.

 ## Open-Source tool: Pipeline